Rensselaer Polytechnic Institute

 Jamie P. McCusker is the Director of Data Operations at the Tetherless World Constellation at Rensselaer Polytechnic Institute.
 They work with Deborah McGuinness on using knowledge graphs to further scientific research, especially in biomedical domains.
 They have worked on applying semantics to numerous projects, including drug repurposing using systems biology, cancer genome resequencing, childhood health and environmental exposure, analysis of sea ice conditions and materials science.
 They are the architect of the open source Whyis knowledge graph development and management framework, which has been used across many of these domains.

-2021 Workshops and Tutorials: Annotating Tabular Data using Semantic Data Dictionaries
+2021 Workshop: Annotating Tabular Data using Semantic Data Dictionaries

 It is common practice for data providers to include text descriptions for each column when publishing data sets in the form of data dictionaries.
 While these documents are useful in helping an end-user properly interpret the meaning of a column in a data set, existing data dictionaries typically are not machine-readable and do not follow a common specification standard.
 We introduce the Semantic Data Dictionary, a specification that formalizes the assignment of a semantic representation of data, enabling standardization and harmonization across diverse data sets.
 The rendition of data in this form helps promote improved discovery, interoperability, reuse, traceability, and reproducibility.
 We present the associated research and describe how the Semantic Data Dictionary can help address existing limitations in the related literature.
 We discuss our approach, present an example by annotating portions of the publicly available National Health and Nutrition Examination Survey data set, present modeling challenges, and describe the use of this approach in sponsored research, including our work on a large National Institutes of Health (NIH)-funded exposure and health data portal and in the RPI-IBM collaborative Health Empowerment by Analytics, Learning, and Semantics project.
 This work has been evaluated in comparison with traditional data dictionaries, mapping languages, and data integration tools.